-Now, some man may design some great thing-you never hear the end of what a great thing that this man did.
+Some man may design some great thing-you never hear the end of what a great thing that this man did.
 Who was the one who invented the light bulb?
 Everybody knows: Thomas A. Edison.
 Who created the world?
-Well, we don't know.
+We don't know!
 It just evolved!
-And the silliness of men to think that they can create life in a laboratory.
-Let them try, but I agree with God: Get your own dirt!
-Don't use Mine.
-And they're trying to replicate what is called 'fusion.'
-And plasma fusion which is what the sun is.
-And you look out in the universe and there are billions of stars of greater magnitude than our sun.
-And they say if can just understand the secrets of how the sun perpetuates itself then we will have never-ending power.
-All right, so what do they do?
-Don't believe in God, believe in evolution-these things just happened.
+The silliness of men to think that they can create life in a laboratory.
+Let them try, but I agree with God: 'Get your own dirt!
+Don't use Mine!'

+They're trying to replicate what is called 'fusion'-plasma fusion-which is what the sun is.
+Look out in the universe and there are billions of stars of greater magnitude than our sun.
+They say if 'we can just understand the secrets of how the sun perpetuates itself then we will have never-ending power.'

+What do they do?
+Don't believe in God, but

+believe in evolution; these things just happened.
 It just came into being.
 BANG!
 There was big bang in the universe one day and there it all was.
 Didn't tell you where the bang was.
-So now what do they do on this project?

 They have a project now that part of it's going to be done in 2013, and part of it's going to be done in 2018.
-And they are trying to be able to sustain fusion-the same kind of power that the sun is composed of, which goes every day without fail.
+They are trying to be able to sustain fusion, the same kind of power that the sun is composed of, which goes every day without fail.
 Has for years and will continue to do so.

-So here they get all of the best brains, all of the best scientists, all the best technology, all of the most complicated instruments and metals and electronics and magnets and all of these things, and they are building a machine that is like a great cyclotron where they are going to spin the elements, let them collide and see if they can make them into a fusion pattern that they will be able to hold.
-And they're all excited about this.
-The best brains; the ones who are the brightest; the ones who know; the scientists; the physicists; and electricians and building all of these things.
-And they think that they are great and marvelous.
+Here they get all of the best brains, all of the best scientists, all the best technology, all of the most complicated instruments, metals, electronics, magnets and all of these things, and they are building a machine that is like a great cyclotron where they are going to spin the elements, let them collide and see if they can make them into a fusion pattern that they will be able to hold.
+They're all excited about this.
+The best brains; the ones who are the brightest; the ones who know; the scientists; the physicists and electricians building all of these things.
+They think that they are great and marvelous.

-God did it by command!
-In the person of Jesus Christ!
-Yet, they won't believe in Him. "...the world did not know Him.
-He came to His own...
-[Because he came through the physical linage of David through the son of David, Nathan, not Solomon.] ...and His own did not receive Him...
-[You would think that if you say, 'We have the true God.
+God did it by command in the person of Jesus Christ!
+Yet, they won't believe in Him.

+Verse 11: "He came to His own..."-because he came through the physical linage of David through the son of David, Nathan, not Solomon!

+"...and His own did not receive Him" (v 11).
+You would think that if you say, 'We have the true God.
 We know what the true worship is.'
-And He comes on the scene and shows up, you would embrace Him-right?
-No!
-Because human nature wants God to join with it, rather than repent and let God draw him to Him.
-They didn't receive Him.] ...But as many as received Him, to them He gave authority to become the children of God, even to those who believe in His name...
-[So that's why what God is doing on this earth is a mystery.
+He comes on the scene and shows up, you would embrace Him No, because human nature wants God to join with it, rather than repent and let God draw him to Him!
+They didn't receive Him.

+Verse 12: "But as many as received Him, to them He gave authority to become the children of God, even to those who believe in His name."

+That's why what God is doing on this earth is a mystery.
 A lot of substitutes out there.
 A lot of counterfeits out there.
 But they're not of God.
-That's the first thing Jesus warned about.] ...Who were not begotten by bloodlines, nor by the will of the flesh, nor by the will of man, but by the will of God" (vs 10-13) He has selected and called and chosen us to be the solution.
+That's the first thing Jesus warned about.

+Verse 13: "Who were not begotten by bloodlines, nor by the will of the flesh, nor by the will of man, but by the will of God."
+He has selected, called and chosen us to be the solution!